mattermost/docs/source/administration/hipchat-migration-guidelines.rst

 1. Follow the `Mattermost Bulk Load Tool <https://docs.mattermost.com/deployment/bulk-loading.html>`__ guide to import your data into Mattermost.
 Files exported from HipChat will need to be converted to the format required by Mattermost.
 Please `contact us <https://mattermost.zendesk.com/hc/en-us/requests/new>`__ if you require assistance in the conversion.

-2. You are also encouraged to use a new HipChat import tool created by Herzum: https://github.com/herzum/HC2MM.
+2. You are also encouraged to use the HipChat import tool created by Herzum: https://github.com/herzum/HC2MM.

 If you’re interested in contributing or testing any community contributed solution, please let us know at info@mattermost.com, Twitter or Mattermost forums at https://forum.mattermost.org.